Do you want to be made whole? It sounds like a silly question, but it is profoundly important in reality.

 For example, there is a stigma in some circles in seeking medication and counseling outside the church for mental illness and spiritual wounds.

-With his encouragement I changed my diet, began to exercise and sought physical therapy.
+With his encouragement, I changed my diet, began to exercise, and sought physical therapy.

 There is also a possible stigma for non-Christians pursuing wholeness in a Christian environment.
-Being a non-Christian, maybe a tire kicker, and exploring faith as part of a pursuit of wholeness can be challenging and uncomfortable.
+Being a non-Christian, maybe a tire kicker, and exploring faith as part of a pursuit of fullness can be challenging and uncomfortable.

 Some Christians can be smug, self-righteous, judgmental, narrow-minded, and unloving.
 Guilt by association may be a concern.

 Yet, it is acceptable to their peers to read every self-help book ever written.
 But the spiritual seekers are questioned if they begin to read the Bible or go to church.

 If it is worth considering when they are desperate, perhaps it is worth considering the mundane routine of life.
 Prayer is talking honestly to God and asking for help.

 5. Being made whole is an ongoing process.
 It is not a one-and-done experience.